 - Leave the monster sculpture to dry for a few days.
 You’ll know the sculpture ready when the model magic has dried to a light foam texture.

 - Your little artist’s monster eye sculpture is now ready to be played with or displayed!

 - Your little artist can add more color to their monster sculpture after it is dry.
 Coloring with marker on the dry model magic will result in a darker, richer color than adding marker when the model magic is still wet.

 - The model magic will absorb the marker ink as it dries.
 Some marker ink may disappear completely.
 If you are teaching this project for an entire class, remember to write names using sharpie, not marker.

 - Keep an eye on your little artist’s work and help them keep the thickness of their model magic somewhat uniform for the final monster form.
 Extra thin appendages, such as ears and arms, may break off after the sculpture has dried.
 It is better to squish thin ears into lumpy horns so that they are not as delicate.

 These monsters were created by artists ages 18 months through 4 years old.

-Before or after your monster eye project, consider reading the book Go Away Big Green Monster by Ed Emberley together with your little artist.
+Before or after your monster eye project, read the book Go Away Big Green Monster by Ed Emberley together with your little artist.